-On this Saturday afternoon, June 30, at 4 o'clock, Miss Annette Snow, one of the teachers in the local public school, and daughter of Mr. and Mrs. J. B. Snow, formerly of Forest Hills and now of 375 Riverside Drive, will be married at the Church-in-the-Gardens to Earl W. Allington, of the Gardens Apartments.
-The ceremony will be performed by the Roy C. F. Silcox, minister of the church, while the church Gardens Apartments.
+On this Saturday afternoon, June 30, at 4 o'clock, Miss Annette Snow, one of the teachers in the local public school and daughter of Mr. and Mrs. J. B. Snow, formerly Forest Hills and now of 375 Riverside Drive, will be married at the Church-in-the-Gardens to Earl W. Allington, of the Gardens Apartments.
 The ceremony will be performed by the Rev. C. E. Silcox, minister of the church, while the church organist, Samuel Pearce, will play the customary wedding music.
-The bride and bridegroom will be attended by Mr. and Mrs. H. Clifford Allington, of Irvington-on-the-Hudson.
-In the autumn Mr. and Mrs. Allington will reside at 31 Greenway Terraces.
+The bride and bridegroom will be attended by Mr and Mrs. H. Clifford Allington, of Irvington-on-the-Hudson of the status of the st In the autumn Mr. and Mrs. Allington will reside at 31 Greenway Terraces.